deimonn/void-guides/1-installation/21-installing-gnome.md

 sudo xbps-remove -R gnome-console
 ```

+>

-**Note:** It can take a while to open the Preferences menu for the first time in the old GNOME terminal; if you experience this, don't worry, it only happens once per session.
+**Note:** It can take a while to open the Preferences menu for the first time in the old GNOME terminal; if you experience this, your best comfort is that it only happens once per session.

-## Better font manager
+### Better font manager

-The default fonts app for GNOME is rather lackluster too; it requires you to install new fonts **one file at a time**.
-Since most fonts will be composed of a lot of files, this is beyond tedious.
+The default fonts app for GNOME is rather lackluster too; it requires you to install new fonts *one file at a time*.
+Since most fonts will be composed of a lot of files, it gets rather tedious.

 You could install them via command line instead, but for convenience's sake I recommend you use [font-manager](https://github.com/FontManager/font-manager):